kinnala/scikit-fem/docs/tutorials/walkthrough.rst

 Assembling finite element matrices
 ##################################

-Assembly requires defining forms with the decorators :func:`~skfem.assembly.bilinear_form` and :func:`~skfem.assembly.linear_form`.
+Forms are defined using the decorators :func:`~skfem.assembly.bilinear_form` and :func:`~skfem.assembly.linear_form`.
-For example, the mass matrix can be assembled as follows:
+For example, the mass matrix is assembled as follows:

 .. code-block:: python